Yqno/Discord-Bots/README.md

 # Discord-Bots
-Discord Bots that i created myself or created with AI
+Discord Bots that i created myself or created with the help of AI